PartyDAO/party-protocol/docs/crowdfund.md

 ### Optional Initial Contribution

 All creation functions are `payable`.
 Any ETH attached to the call will be attached to the deployment of the crowdfund's `Proxy`.
-This will be detected in the `PartyCrowdfund` constructor and treated as an initial contribution to the crowdfund.
+This will be detected in the `Crowdfund` constructor and treated as an initial contribution to the crowdfund.
 The party's `initialContributor` option will designate who to credit for this contribution.

 ## Crowdfund Lifecycle

 All crowdfunds share a concept of a lifecycle, wherein only certain actions can be performed.
-These are defined in `PartyCrowdfund.CrowdfundLifecycle`:
+These are defined in `Crowdfund.CrowdfundLifecycle`:

 - `Invalid`: The crowdfund does not exist.
 - `Active`: The crowdfund has been created and contributions can be made and acquisition functions may be called.